 Let’s Go

-And as the tube splashed into the pool, he burst with those words I hoped to hear,
+As the tube splashed into the pool, he burst,

 That was so fun!
 Let’s go again.

-In the course of the next hour, with help from Grandpa (2 runs), Grandma (2 runs), Aunt Charissa (1 run), Aunt Danielle (1 run) and mom (the remaining 4 runs), Gabe enjoyed not one, not two, but ten runs down the feared and dreaded, once very scary green waterslide.
+In the next hour, with help from Grandpa (2 runs), Grandma (2 runs), Aunt Charissa (1 run), Aunt Danielle (1 run) and mom (the remaining 4 runs), Gabe enjoyed not one, not two, but ten runs down the once feared and dreaded, very scary green waterslide.

 Not Strong Enough